energy-data/energydata.info/README.md

 1. `vagrant ssh` to ssh into the VM
 2. `source venv/bin/activate` which will allow you to use the datacats command
 3. `cd /vagrant` (this is the synced folder with the git repo)
-4. `datacats reload` to reload the server
+4. `./reload-server.sh` to reload the server

 ### Styles (Less)